-Agile BI can be defined as a fast and flexible process that uses an agile method to enable rapid development and allow companies to be intelligent and support strategy, tactical, and operation insight [21, 22].
-Agile means the ability to adapt.
-There are seven agile methods: Scrum, Dynamic System Development Method (DSDM),
+Agile BI can be defined as a fast and flexible process that uses the agile methods to enable rapid development and allow companies to be intelligent and support strategy, tactical, and operation insight [21, 22].
+The agile means the ability to adapt.
+There are seven agile methods: Scrum, Dynamic System Development Method (DSDM), Crystal Method, Feature-Driven Development (FDD), Lean Development (LD), eXtreme Programming (XP), and Adaptive Software Development (ASD).
+Scrum and XP are commonly used in business intelligence applications [16].